 Adoption Support and insurance payment accepted.

 Experience points to some general realities about the adoptive parent journey.
-We request that couples meet the following criteria:
+We request that heterosexual or same sex couples meet the following criteria:

 - Be between the ages of 28 and 45 and in good health

 - Reside in Washington State or Inland Northwest area

 - With the exception of Resource families, no more than one child in the home